levraihipo-dot/redriver2-hipo-cheat-table/README.md

 ---

-## ✨ Features — v1.0.0
+## ✨ Features — v1.1.0

 ### 🚗 All Vehicles Are Police Cars
-Every vehicle in the game is replaced by a police ai.
+Every vehicle in the game is replaced by a police AI.
 Maximum chaos, maximum fun.

+Now with a **Vehicle Count** field — set a value between 0 and 18 to control exactly how many vehicles are affected.
+Timer and stability issues from v1.0.0 have been fixed.

+---

+### 🚔 Be a Cop *(New in v1.1.0)*
+Take on the role of a police officer.
+Based on MrSam's cheat table code, this script includes a heavily modified version of "Pursuers Can Target Anyone":

+- No need to honk anymore — just hitting a vehicle triggers a pursuit
+- Works with all vehicle types except police (civilians and parked vehicles included); previously only moving vehicles were supported
+- Vehicles with 20,000+ damage cannot be targeted for pursuit
+- The player no longer needs to be in a police vehicle to trigger and conduct pursuits
+- Non-police vehicles with police AI (marked as Patrolling) can also join pursuits — combine with **🚗 All Vehicles Are Police Cars** to enable them
+- Player physics are replaced with police physics, and more

 ---